-- (a) provide continuous weather protection; - (b) are not higher than 7.5 metres from the constructed pavement or footpath to the soffit of the awning; and - (c) extend from the building over the pedestrian footpath area the greater of the following: - (i) three (3) metres; or - (ii) a distance which finishes 0.5 of a metre before any roadside kerb or vehicle parking area.

-Buildings or structures have a setback of at least three (3) metres from side, rear and road frontage lot boundaries at any point where the 'outermost projection height' exceeds 8.5 metres.

-Buildings have an appearance which provides visual interest and contributes to a high level of visual amenity when viewed from the street, public places, and the surrounding area by use of the following:

-- (a) vertical and horizontal articulation to create shadow and break up the built form by use of fenestration, recesses, wall offsets, balconies, projections, splays or other building design features; - (b) external building walls having variations in textures, materials and colours; and - external building materials which are unlikely to create a nuisance, discomfort or hazard due to solar reflection.

-Buildings have a maximum unarticulated length of fifteen (15) metres to the street frontage.

-External building walls have at least three (3) variations, with the variations consisting of one or more of the following:

-- (a) changes in surface textures; or

-- (b) changes in materials; or

-- (c) changes in colours.

-The design of the building does not include glass or surfaces that are likely to:

-(a) reflect solar rays for prolonged periods due to exterior finishes and design elements, or

-Performance outcomes Acceptable outcomes (b) create undue nuisance, discomfort or hazards to any part of the surrounding locality.
-PO12 No acceptable outcome is nominated.
-The roof of a building is designed in a manner that creates visual interest and can conceal any plant equipment.
-PO13 No acceptable outcome is nominated.
-The location of street trees, seating, waste bins, drinking fountains, public transport stops and public art and the like are: (a) provided at a scale and location appropriate to the siting and design of the centre; (b) co-ordinated to create cohesive streetscapes and movement areas to soften the built form and provide increased user amenity; and (c) located so as to retain at least a 1.5 metre wide clear pedestrian zone.
-Vehicle Parking Areas PO14 No acceptable outcome is nominated.
+Performance outcomes Acceptable outcomes T criormande datadines (a) provide continuous weather protection; (b) are not higher than 7.5 metres from the constructed pavement or footpath to the soffit of the awning; and (c) extend from the building over the pedestrian footpath area the greater of the following: (i) three (3) metres; or (ii) a distance which finishes 0.5 of a metre before any roadside kerb or vehicle parking area.
+AO10.4 Buildings and structures higher than 8.5 metres are set back a minimum of three (3) metres from side, rear and front boundary, and incorporate overhanging eaves, louvres and screens to maintain articulation to the street.
+Appearance PO11 Buildings have an appearance which provides visual interest and contributes to a high level of visual amenity when viewed from the street, public places, and the surrounding area by use of the following: (a) vertical and horizontal articulation to create shadow and break up the built form by use of fenestration, recesses, wall offsets, balconies, projections, splays or other building design features; (b) external building walls having variations in textures, materials and colours; and (c) external building materials which are unlikely to create a nuisance, discomfort or hazard due to solar reflection.
+AO11.1 Buildings have a maximum unarticulated length of fifteen (15) metres to the street frontage.
+AO11.2 External building walls have at least three (3) variations, with the variations consisting of one or more of the following: (a) changes in surface textures; or (b) changes in materials; or (c) changes in colours.
+AO11.3 The design of the building does not include glass or surfaces that are likely to: (a) reflect solar rays for prolonged periods due to exterior finishes and design elements, or (b) create undue nuisance, discomfort or hazards to any part of the surrounding PO12 The roof of a building is designed in a manner that creates visual interest and can conceal any plant equipment.
+No acceptable outcome is nominated.
+PO13 The location of street trees, seating, waste bins, drinking fountains, public transport stops and public art and the like are: (a) provided at a scale and location appropriate to the siting and design of the centre; (b) co-ordinated to create cohesive streetscapes and movement areas to soften the built form No acceptable outcome is nominated.

+Performance outcomes Acceptable outcomes

+and provide increased user amenity; and

+(c) located so as to retain at least a 1.5 metre wide clear pedestrian zone.

+Vehicle Parking Areas

+PO14 No acceptable outcome is nominated.

 Parking areas are designed to minimise impacts on sensitive land use due to noise, car park lighting, vehicle lighting, and loss of privacy.

+Infrastructure

+PO15 AO15.1

-Infrastructure PO15 AO15.1 Safe, accessible, robust and reliable infrastructure relating to access and parking, energy supply, roads, roof and allotment drainage, sewage and wastewater treatment and disposal, stormwater management, telecommunications, and water supply, is adequately provided for the development in accordance with best practice and endorsed standards for the location, and relative to the needs of the development.
+Safe, accessible, robust and reliable infrastructure relating to access and parking, energy supply, roads, roof and allotment drainage, sewage and wastewater treatment and disposal, stormwater management, telecommunications, and water supply, is adequately provided for the development in accordance with best practice and endorsed standards for the location, and relative to the needs of the development.
 The development complies with the requirements of the Development Works Code.